Do you want to create online courses without having to resort to an unpredictable course platform like Udemy?

 As far as learning goes, students can either learn via drip-content format, in a linear progression or in a more open style where they jump around sections as they please.

-- Create courses in a hierarchy of sections, lessons, topics and quizzes.
+- Create online courses in a hierarchy of sections, lessons, topics and quizzes.